eshnaidm/portfolio/PoE2-Playable-Ad.md

 - Bottom: Character ability
 - Below: "Play as [Character]" button

+- Example of how the character selection interface should look
 ![Example of how the character selection interface should look](https://i.imgur.com/XHLn8yJ.png)

+**Inventory**

+In the bottom of the screen, the player have an inventory with 6 slots for loot, the items can stack with a limit of 20 items.
+The inventory exist as a place to stash loot, that later you can sell to the merchant.

 ---